perctrix/portfolio_manager/README.md

 - Ticker validation with rate limiting
 - Local CSV storage for price history

+### Internationalization (i18n)
+- Multi-language support for the user interface.
+- Currently available in English and Chinese (简体中文).

 ## Architecture

 - **Backend**: Python (FastAPI) with pandas, numpy, scipy, TA-Lib